usmansaleem/signers_docker_compose/web3signer-hashicorp/gen-keys/README.md

 # Web3Signer BLS Key Generation Utility

-The docker compose files in this directory provide the capability to generate BLS keys for Web3Signer in three modes:
+The docker compose files in this directory provide the capability to generate BLS keys for Web3Signer in the following

-- **BLS Keys Generation - Bulkload**
-- **BLS Keys Generation - HashiCorp Vault integration**
-- **BLS Keys Generation - HashiCorp Vault proxy integration**
+modes:

+- Generate and insert BLS Keys into Hashicorp Vault to be loaded via yaml config files.
+Generated in `../web3signer/config/keys` directory.
+- Generate and insert BLS Keys into Hashicorp Proxy to be loaded via yaml config files.
+Generated in `../web3signer/config/keys` directory.
+- Generate (Light) BLS keystores and password files to be loaded via yaml config files.
+Generated in `../web3signer/config/keys` directory.
+- Generate (Light) BLS Keystores and password files to be bulkloaded.
+Generated in `../web3signer/config/keystores` directory.

 Each mode uses a dedicated Docker Compose file.
 You can generate keys before or after starting Web3Signer—if you generate them afterwards, be sure to reload the keys via the Web3Signer HTTP API.